WahidAzis/ALTA-Serenity-Rest-QE11-Wahid-Azis/README.md

 ## 📑 About the Project

-<p align="justify">This is a beginner practice project from Alterra Academy for QE beginner level to improve mentees'experience and knowledge about API automation Test.
+<p align="justify">This is a practice project from Alterra Academy for QE beginner level to improve mentees'experience and knowledge about API automation Test.
 In this project, i use https://reqres.in/ as test object an use some of method (GET, POST, PUT, DELETE).</p>

 ## 📝 Reports